locka99/opcua/docs/client.md

 is mainly up to you.
 Obviously if you call a service, then the server must implement that service otherwise it may drop the connection.
 Therefore with OPC UA there is usually has to be implicit contract between what the server supports and what the client wants to do.

-### Protocols

-All communication between the client and server is via a protocol, of which there are three:

-- OPC UA TCP binary - Supported
-- HTTPS binary - Not supported
-- HTTPS XML SOAP - Not supported

-This implementation supports encrypted and unencrypted communication of traffic between client and server as well as a certificate trust model.

-### Endpoints

-A client connects to a server using an "endpoint".
-An endpoint resembles a standard URL, for example `opc.tcp://servername:port/endpoint/path`.

-* `opc.tcp` is the OPC UA TCP schema
-* `servername:port` is the host's name and port, e.g. "localhost:4855"
-* `/endpoint/path` is the _endpoint_ you wish to connect to, e.g. "/device/metrics".

-Endpoints may or may not be protected by security.
-If an endpoint is secured, communication with it will be encrypted.
-OPC UA uses asymmetric encryption and certificates to secure communication between a client and server.
-By default a secure server will not trust a client it does not recognize, so there is a trust model.

-In addition, a server may require the client to supply an identity token - either a password or a certificate to prove who is using it for the duration of the active session.
-The current identity may be used by the server to limit access to certain services.

 ### Life cycle